-- A. BEC has installed hardware and software security including an internet firewall and virus protection software to assure the safety and security of the District's networks.
-Any employee who attempts to disable, defeat or circumvent any BEC or District security facility will be subject to disciplinary actions up to and including termination of employment. - B. Files containing sensitive District data should be transferred in a way across any electronic method that ensures security such as encryption.

-C. Any intentional modification to security systems for the purpose of testing must be authorized and approved by the Administrative Authority and/or BEC IT Manager.
+- A. Boone Electric Cooperative (BEC) BEC has installed hardware and software security including an internet firewall and virus protection software to assure the safety and security of BCRSD'sthe District's networks.
+Any employee who attempts to disable, defeat or circumvent any BEC or District security facility will be subject to disciplinary actions up to and including termination of employment. - B. Files containing sensitive BCRSDDistrict data should be transferred in a way across any electronic method that ensures security such as encryption. - C. Any intentional modification to security systems for the purpose of testing must be authorized and approved by the Administrative Authority and/or BEC IT Manager.